telekom-mms/sectpmctl/README.md

 database which will prevent the successfull unlocking of the LUKS key.
 In such case you need the recovery key and need to redo the sectpmctl installation, see 'Recovery' for more information.

-It is recommended to only have one LUKS slot in use, which is mostly slot 0. sectpmctl will additionally use slot 5 to store the TPM key.
+It is recommended to only have one LUKS slot in use before installation, which is mostly slot 0. sectpmctl will additionally use slot 5 to store the TPM key.

 You can easily test the installation with virt-manager on a Ubuntu 22.04 host and a Ubuntu 22.04 guest.
 When creating a new VM you need to configure the VM before it starts automatically.
-In the overview select 'OVMF_CODE_4M.secboot.fd' as firmware and then add a new 'TPM emulated TIS 2.0'device.
+In the overview select 'OVMF_CODE_4M.secboot.fd' as firmware and then add a new 'TPM emulated TIS 2.0' device.
 After installation of Ubuntu you can start installing sectpmctl.

+For transparency the tpm2-tools commands for session encryption, provisioning, TOFU, seal, unseal and password change are documented at the end of this README.
+The commands for using Secure Boot are standard with the exception of using the TPM as keystore for the db signing key.
+Take a look in the source code to see how that works.
+If you are wondering, yes the PK and KEK key's are not stored at all in the current implementation, they are simply not needed for anything.

 ## Features

 * TPM2 backed FDE